vesoft-inc/nebula-docs/docs-2.0/nebula-importer/use-importer.md

 ### Client configuration

-Client configuration stores the configuration associated with the client's connection to the {{nebula.name}}.
+Client configuration stores the configuration associated with the client's connection to the NebulaGraph.

 The example configuration is as follows: